abzico/texpackr/README.md

 - [ ] save meta data into file (file extension will be decided later)
 - [ ] C API
 - [ ] ability to scale input images then output it
+- [ ] cut out alpha pixels to maximize capacity of sprite storage in result spritesheet

 # License
 MIT, ABZI